AlexandrAnatoliev/project-euler/README.md

 Congratulations on making your first open source contribution on GitHub!

-Sit back and wait for a response and feedback of the pull request.
-If everything is working fine, you should get the pull request merged.
+Sit back and wait for feedback on the pull request.
+If everything is fine, you should get the pull request merged.
-If not, you will be requested to do some changes to your code.
+If not, you will be requested to make changes to your code.

 Remember to wait for me to review your pull